apache/incubator-weex-site/source/development-process.md

 [Open a pull request](https://help.github.com/articles/using-pull-requests/) against the `master` branch of `apache/incubator-weex`.
 Make sure it meets these guidelines:

 1. One pull request for one issue
-2. The PR title should be of the form `[WEEX-xxxx][COMPONENT] Title`, where `xxxx` is the relevant JIRA number, `COMPONENT `is one of the PR categories(android, ios, jsfm, web, component, doc, website, example, test, other) and Title may be the JIRA’s title or a more specific title describing the PR itself.
+2. The PR title should be of the form `[WEEX-xxxx][COMPONENT] Summary`, where `xxxx` is the relevant JIRA number, `COMPONENT` is one of the PR categories(android, iOS, jsfm, web, doc, website, example, test, other) and Title may be the JIRA’s title or a more specific title describing the PR itself.
 3. If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, then add `[WIP]` after the component.

 ## Code Style Guidelines